 In fact, I wasn’t really even quite sure what a dal was.
 Technically, a dal is really just a lentil of some sort.
 It can also be used to describe a stew of sorts made with the lentils, so I think that pretty accurately describes what we’ve made here.
 We’re gonna roll with it.

-I wanted this to be an easy glide into Indian food, so I stuck with spices that are generally easy to find.
+We love making rice and beans for a hearty dinner side dish, so this lentil and rice recipe would be a great transition.
+And because we wanted this to be an easy glide into Indian food, I stuck with spices that are generally easy to find.

 The only one that might be a bit tricky to find is the garam masala.
 It’s a combination of things like nutmeg, cloves, and allspice, and really rounds out this dish.
 I also use it all the time in my banana bread, which is an unexpected and delicious kick.